Sanjayk1997/java-codes/README.md

 # java-codes
-Java solutions to popular coding questions
+Java solutions to some coding questions

 - peak index of an array
 - pivot index of an array
+- difference of product and sum of digits in a number